 Investing in real estate guarantees great returns on investment, and is arguably the best way to build and preserve wealth.

-Having said this, there are several ways of investing in real estate: each comes with its unique advantages.
+Having said this, there are several ways of investing in real estate and each comes with its unique advantages.

 However, we will point out how to invest in a real estate investment trust.